rawdyt/Sales-Analysis/README.md

 This project helped me to get more undertanding about the SQL queris and more hands on practice.

-### Project Overview
+### Overview

-The objective of this project is to demonstrate real-world data cleaning, transformation, and analysis skills using SQL and Power BI, targeting a mid-level Data Analyst role.
+The objective of this project is to show real-world data cleaning, transformation, and analysis skills using SQL and Power BI.

-In this project we have cleaned the data in the way such it is get ready for the dashboard creation.
+In this project we have cleaned the data in the way such it will get ready for dashboard creation.

 Somewhere we had NULL values, but we can't keeps them as it is so I have also creared the Default values which are best fit for them